tergav17/IshkurCPM/README.md

 ### NFS NDSK + FDC (Hybrid)
 Similar to NDSK hybrid.
 Logical drives C: and D: are mapped to floppy drive 0 and 1 respectively.

+### NABU-IDE
+Unlike the other builds, there is no disk image available to install this version.
+Instead, the `IDEGEN.COM` utility must be used to generate a system on the attached IDE drive.
+When the program is run, the user will be prompted to choose a system image.
+It is recommended that the `IDE + NFS` system is built first so that software can be downloaded onto the IDE drive later.
+Formatting can be disabled to allow user data to persist during a system generate.

+Currently, the IDE driver allocates 32MB of the disk.
+This is divided up into four 8MB partitions, and mapped to A: - D: respectivly.
+The IDE drive must be at least 32MB in size, and free of any errors.

 ## Building
 ### Windows
 In order to build on Windows, ensure the following programs are installed: